-Human rights
+Human right

 Keller expects all employees and suppliers to adhere to international standards on human rights, including with respect to child and forced labour, land rights and freedom of association, among other elements.
 We take a zero-tolerance approach to slavery and human trafficking and are strongly committed to ensuring that all employees, as well as the people who work on our behalf, are protected.
 Our full expectations are included in our Supply Chain Code of Business Conduct, Modern Slavery and Human Trafficking Statement and our Human Rights Policy, which are available on our website.
-We conduct due diligence on our partners, and all of our supply Chain Code of Business Conduct and policies.
+We conduct due diligence on our partners, and all of our suppliers are obliged to confirm their adherence to the principles set out in the Supply Chain Code of Business Conduct and policies.
 We are members of the UK and Australia Supply Chain School of Sustainability, and a partner of the US Supply Chain School of Sustainability, providing our employees and our supply chain with access to resources and training to improve and enhance our ways of working.